Armando Bacot

-Armando Linwood Bacot Jr. (born March 6, 2000) is an American college basketball player for the North Carolina Tar Heels of the Atlantic Coast Conference (ACC).
+Armando Linwood Bacot Jr. (born March 6, 2000) is an American professional basketball player for Fenerbahçe Beko of the Basketbol Süper Ligi (BSL) and the EuroLeague.
+He played college basketball for the North Carolina Tar Heels.
+He holds the program records for double-doubles and career rebounds.
+Over his 5-year career, Bacot played in a UNC-record 171 games.

 High school career

-Bacot attended Trinity Episcopal School for three years before transferring to IMG Academy for his senior year.
+Bacot attended Trinity Episcopal School in his hometown of Richmond, Virginia.
+As a sophomore, Bacot averaged 11.0 points and 8.2 rebounds per game.
+As a junior, he averaged 24.5 points and 12 rebounds per game.
+Before his senior year, Bacot transferred to IMG Academy in Bradenton, Florida.
+As a senior he averaged 12.4 points, 7.7 rebounds, and 1.8 blocks per game.
+Bacot played in both the McDonald's All-American Game and 2019 Jordan Brand Classic.

 Recruiting

-Bacot was considered a five-star recruit by ESPN and Rivals, and a four-star recruit by 247Sports.
+Bacot was considered a five-star recruit in the 2019 class by ESPN and Rivals, and a four-star recruit by 247Sports.
 On August 16, 2018, Bacot committed to playing college basketball for North Carolina over offers from Duke, Kansas, Oklahoma State, Villanova, and VCU.

 College career

 Freshman season (2019–20)

 On November 20, 2019, Bacot had 22 points and 14 rebounds in a 75–61 win over Elon.
 He had 23 points, 12 rebounds and a season-high six blocks in a 78–74 win over Oregon on November 29.
 In a 74–49 loss to Ohio State on December 4, Bacot suffered a left ankle injury and was expected to miss some time.
 However, he returned for the following game, a 56–47 loss to Virginia, and scored 11 points.
 He sat out North Carolina's home victory against Wake Forest on March 3, 2020.
 As a freshman, Bacot averaged 9.6 points and 8.3 rebounds per game, shooting 46.9 percent from the floor.
 Armando also had 11 double-doubles, the second most by a Tar Heel freshman.